-When my first son was a baby, I used to spend hours just pushing his pram around our neighborhood.
+When my first son was a baby, I used to spend hours just pushing his pram around our neighbourhood.
 He was a catnapper and would only sleep in 20-40 minute bursts, unless he was snoozing in the moving pram or being rocked in my arms.

 But it was so exhausting for me.
 Because while other mums in my mother’s group would catch some shut eye when their baby did, I was out pacing the streets like a zombie

 Looking back, I know he wasn’t that unusual.
 Lots of babies are catnappers.
 If you very often have a wide awake little one, here are some tips for surviving her short sleep stints.